Lene Saint-Orens | Founder + Executive Director

 If she’s not working at WG, Rachel is passionate about Ayurvedic Healing methods, and yoga movement.
 She enjoys life most in the outdoors and is excited to have found her tribe in our WG community.

-Johanna has been working as our Assistant Teacher in the Caterpillar classroom since joining our community in the late fall of 2019.
+Johanna has been working as Teacher in the Caterpillar classroom since joining our community in the late fall of 2019.
 She was born and raised in Venezuela and comes to us with 10 years experience working as Kindergarten teacher, and a Bachelor’s Degree in Early Childhood Education.

 When not working at WG, Johanna is creating healthy (cultural) food and enjoying the outdoors.
 She also loves to travel and create community gatherings with Lene.